debsamanta5571-dot/moba-prototype/README.md

 `ApplyAbilityHit` goes through `UMobaCombatLibrary::ApplyMobaDamage`.
 That function returns false unless the **target** has authority, so a simulated copy never writes Health.
 Friends are ignored (`MobaIsEnemy`).
 Self-effects (lifesteal) apply on the first successful target only so a multi-hit does not stack them.

-### Combat data
+### Attributes and abilities

-`UMobaAttributeSet` replicates health, energy, gold, regen, damage modifier, CDR, resist, and move speed.
-Status (stun / slow / haste) is a component with a multiplicative slow stack.
-Slow magnitudes over 1 are treated as percent (20 → 20%).
+One `UMobaAttributeSet` on the ASC.
+Heroes, minions, and towers all use it (`GetFromActor`).
+Fields replicate with `REPNOTIFY_Always`: health, energy, gold, their regen, damage modifier, CDR, resist, move speed.

-Shop is not HUD. `UMobaShopComponent` owns range, catalog, and `ServerBuyOffer`.
+Abilities do not hard-wire those fields except two knobs on the ability CDO: `EnergyCost` and `Cooldown`.
+The rest of the kit is a raw number (trace damage 35, bolt 25, …).
+The pipeline is:

+1. **CanActivate** — `HasEnergy(EnergyCost)`.
+Dead / stunned tags also block.
+2. **Commit** — `StartCooldown` scales duration by `1 - CDR` (CDR clamped to 0.8). `SpendEnergy` runs only on authority so the bar does not rubber-band.
+3. **Hit** — `ApplyMobaDamage(Target, Amount, Instigator)`.
+Amount is the ability’s Damage.
+Incoming `*= attacker.DamageModifier`, then `*= (1 - target.DamageResistance)` (resist clamped to 0.9).
+The HUD ability text multiplies the same way, so the number you read is the number that lands.
+4. **On-hit specs** — `FMobaEffectSpec` on the ability.
+Heal writes Health (clamped to max).
+Slow / stun / haste go to `UMobaStatusComponent`, not the set: slows stack multiplicatively (values over 1 are percent, `20` → 20%), stun also sets `State.Stunned` on the ASC and cancels beam / hold.

+Shop writes the **same set**. `EMobaShopStat` maps Damage → `DamageModifier`, Health → max+current, Energy → max+current, and so on.
 Repeat buys cost `base * 1.2^n`.
-You can buy in fountain overlap, or while dead.
-Repeat CDR/resist caps at 0.8 / 0.9.
+Fountain overlap (or death) is the only place `ServerBuyOffer` runs.
+Buy +10% damage once and every trace, bolt, slam, and beam tick scales; you do not touch the ability Blueprints.

-Towers hitting minions deal a percent of **max** HP so wave clear stays even as minions level.
+Minions and towers init a subset (health, damage modifier, resist, gold-on-kill).
+Towers hitting minions ignore modifier/resist and deal a percent of **max** HP so wave clear stays even as they level.
 Last-hit gold uses a kill-credit window on whoever damaged the victim.

+A new *lasting* number is an attribute.
+A new *for a few seconds* number is an effect spec.
+Mixing those is how a shop item and a slow shot both change a fight without two pipelines.

 ### Three targets, one module